Stonmai/boardback/README.md

 - All data is stored in your browser's IndexedDB
 - No data is sent to any server
 - No analytics, no telemetry, no account required
-- The extension only communicates with the BoardBack web app
+- The extension only communicates with the BoardBack web app on the same device

 ---

 ## Development Notes

-- The extension communicates with the web app via custom DOM events (`WHITEBOARD_SYNC_REQUEST` / `WHITEBOARD_SYNC_RESPONSE`)
+- Extension ↔ web app communication uses `chrome.runtime.sendMessage` with `externally_connectable` (MV3)
-- Extension detection works by the content script setting `data-whiteboard-ext="true"` on `<html>` — the web app reads this on load to show install status in the intro screen
+- Extension detection: the web app pings both the production and dev extension IDs on load
-- The intro screen only appears once (tracked via `hasSeenIntro` in the persisted store)
+- The intro screen appears once per device (tracked via `hasSeenIntro` in the persisted Zustand store)
+- Vivaldi support: `vivaldi://newtab` is handled for new tab override; internal `chrome://` URLs are remapped to `vivaldi://` on capture

-### Reset all data
+### Reset all local data

 ```js
 indexedDB.deleteDatabase('boardback-db')